 What Are The Medical Consequences Of Drug Addiction?

 Individuals who suffer from addiction often have one or more accompanying medical issues, including lung and cardiovascular disease, stroke, cancer, and mental disorders.
 Imaging scans, chest x-rays, and blood tests show the damaging effects of drug abuse throughout the body.
 For example, tests show that tobacco smoke causes cancer of the mouth, throat, larynx, blood, lungs, stomach, pancreas, kidney, bladder, and cervix.
 In addition, some drugs of abuse, such as inhalants, are toxic to nerve cells and may damage or destroy them either in the brain or the peripheral nervous system.

 What Is The Answer?

 The answer to this very complicated issue is simply a personal relationship with Jesus Christ.
 We can help the addicted physically by proper medical care and intervention but the foundation to the recovery is accepting Jesus Christ as your personal Saviour and then daily developing a dynamic personal relationship with Him.
-All other programs fall short of true freedom for only in Jesus can an individual be “made free.”
+All other programs fall short of true freedom only in Jesus can an individual be “made free.”